Retiring in Mexico, 1

 Cuba.
 Why did Susan move to Mexico?
 What does she like about Mexico?

 Nicaragua.
-Is the number of foreigners moving to Mexico increasing, decreasing or has remained the same?
+Is the number of foreigners moving to Mexico increasing, decreasing or remaining the same?

 Guatemala.
-Are there expat cities, expat centers or expat colonies in Mexico?
+Are there expat cities, expat centers, or communities in Mexico?

 Costa Rica.
-It’s very difficult to travel between Mexico the the US.
+It’s very difficult to travel between Mexico the US.
 Is this right or wrong?

 Panama.
 Everything is absolutely perfect about living in Mexico.
 Is this correct or incorrect?